andytudhope/Recollections/README.md

 then that dapp is created with a starting balance, which is - again - what is used to rank it, whatever that starting balance is (even if 0).
 This means the minimum cost to list a DApp (or any piece of information you might like) is only the gas costs of creating a new struct in a contract (i.e. very low)

 **I'm a DApp developer.
-I'm going to stake my SNT, then buy back all the tokens I can and vote positively with them, for which I get the SNT used to vote as the developer anyway?**
+I'm going to stake my SNT, then buy back all the tokens I can and vote positively with them, for which I get the SNT used to vote, because I'm the developer?**

 Yip, that's true.
-So, we need to ask, what is the maximum cost to a developer?
+So, we need to ask, what is the maximum cost to a developer to rank first?
 In this set up it's ( 1 / `curve_factor` ), roughly 0.52.
 That is, for 52% of what it would actually have cost in SNT, I can get to the top of the DApp store and ensure no-one can vote against me.
 Read on...
 This is why there is no incentive to upvote (other than to protect or donate).
 Positive votes don't influence your "effective" stake, only negative votes count.

 **Re-iterate:** upvoting is only a social signal for the UI, there is no contractual benefit.
 The only reason to upvote, other than protect/donate, is to increase how expensive it is (by decreasing % negative) to downvote your DApp by buying up tokens.